elylucas/nest-ngconf/Guide.md

 ### Nest Roles Decorator

 In our base project, we have a `Roles` decorator that we can use on our controller methods to specify which roles we want the upcoming auth guard to check.

+The decorator was created with the Nest CLI, and out of the box does everything we need it to do.

 To specify which roles we want a route handler to check for access, we use `@Roles('...')` on each of the controller's methods.
 In `MissionsController` add `@Roles` and specify the role to the following methods: